all-of-us/raw-data-repository/rest-api/README.md

 [datastore viewer](http://localhost:8000/datastore?kind=Config).
 You should be able to modify config settings using the fancy UI.

+For local development, add an "allowed_user" entry with a value of "example@example.com".
+This is what a oauth user appears as under the dev_appserver.

 If running in produciton, go to the
 [cloud console](https://console.cloud.google.com).
 Select the app engine project and then click on "datastore" in the left hand navigation bar.